- LANS Informal Seminar Talks Network

 - We often ask lots of questions.
 However, you can cut us off if the questions are getting in the way of your presentation or become too specific.
 You can always have a more detailed discussion afterwards.

 - Aim for 45 minutes of presentation time and allow plenty of time for questions.
-That means 20 slides for a 45 minute slides-only presentation (less is always fine).
+That can mean 20 slides for a 45 minute slides-only presentation (less is always fine).